cvzwkk/portal/assets/docs/knowledges/theories/my-Stuff/non-quantum-as-storage/readme.md

 In our hypothetical eternal fabric, the same physics scales to Planck-scale or cosmological defects.
 The universe’s own gauge fields become the “read head,” and the AB phase is the error-free scanner that pulls your information out of the immutable ledger without ever altering it.

 That is why the Aharonov-Bohm phase is the perfect, physics-approved key for decoding classical topological memory that lives forever inside the fields and tissues of existence.

+---

+# Storing Locally in portable state to move eith myself across spacetime

+- Portable environment

+**Yes — exactly the part you quoted is the realistic on-ramp.**
+We cannot yet provoke a true Planck-scale vorton or microscopic cosmic-string loop inside a spaceship (that still demands GUT/Planck energies).
+But **condensed-matter skyrmions** (magnetic and optical) already give us portable, movable, topologically protected “miniature crystals” of the same principle.
+By 2026 they are laboratory reality and can be engineered into a ship-borne prototype archive that travels with you, exactly as described.

+### 1. Current 2026 status of the prototypes (what actually exists)
+- **Magnetic skyrmions** (in 2D van-der-Waals magnets):
+  In February 2026, researchers at the University of Stuttgart created and directly imaged stable skyrmions in twisted atomically thin chromium iodide (CrI₃).
+These are nanoscale (few-nm to tens-of-nm) swirling spin textures that are **topologically protected** — their skyrmion number $$\( Q = \pm 1 \)$$ (or higher for composite textures) cannot be changed by continuous deformations or small thermal/electrical perturbations.
+  The 2026 Skyrmionics Roadmap summarizes how they are now being engineered for racetrack memory, where skyrmions act as mobile bits driven by ultralow currents (spin-transfer torque).
+Hybrid 3D skyrmion tubes and room-temperature zero-field stability have also been demonstrated in layered structures.

+- **Optical skyrmions** (structured light in quantum memories):
+  In December 2025, experimental groups stored and retrieved optical skyrmions (topological vector beams of light) inside a cold rubidium vapor quantum memory.
+The **topological invariant** (skyrmion number of the polarization or Stokes parameters) survived coherent storage and retrieval — the first demonstration of topologically protected photonic memory.
+This is inherently non-quantum in the classical limit but can be extended to quantum regimes.

+These are **classical, non-quantum states** at room temperature (or easily cooled) and are already **portable and movable** on a lab bench or chip.

+### 2. How to condense them into your ship-borne “topological crystal”
+You build a compact module (size of a small hard drive or even a microfluidic chip) that lives inside the spaceship:

+- **Magnetic version (most mature for classical storage):**
+  A thin magnetic film or twisted 2D heterostructure on a silicon chip.
+  Skyrmions are nucleated by electric current, magnetic field pulses, or laser writing.
+  The whole chip (or a racetrack nanowire array) is your archive.
+It weighs grams, runs on milliwatts, and sits in a shielded containment chamber.

+- **Optical version (lighter, potentially quantum-compatible):**
+  A small vapor cell or photonic-crystal fiber filled with cold atoms or a solid-state medium.
+  Optical skyrmions are written as shaped laser pulses and stored as collective atomic excitations.
+  Even smaller and lower power; readout is purely optical.

+Both travel with the ship at any relativistic speed — the topological charge $$\( Q \)$$ is a Lorentz scalar and survives acceleration, gravity gradients, and cosmic-ray hits (protected by the same homotopy that stabilizes cosmic strings).

+### 3. Encoding information (lossless, classical)
+Map your data directly onto the topological invariants:

+- Presence/absence of a skyrmion → binary bit (0/1).
+- Skyrmion number $$\( Q \)$$ or knot type → multi-level storage (e.g., $$\( Q = 0, \pm1, \pm2, \dots \)$$).
+- For magnetic: sculpt the spin texture so
+  $$\[
+  Q = \frac{1}{4\pi} \int \mathbf{m} \cdot \left( \frac{\partial \mathbf{m}}{\partial x} \times \frac{\partial \mathbf{m}}{\partial y} \right) \, dx\, dy
+  \]$$
+  where $$\( \mathbf{m} \)$$ is the unit magnetization vector.
+This integral is integer-valued and conserved.

+- For optical: the skyrmion number of the Stokes vector field on the Poincaré sphere does the same job.

+You write terabytes by packing millions of skyrmions (or using higher-$$\( Q \) textures)$$ on a single chip.
+The information is **classical and non-quantum** — no coherence required.

+### 4. Decoding on board (local, zero loss)
+Everything happens inside the ship — no cosmic sensors needed:

+- **Magnetic skyrmions**:
+  Use the **topological Hall effect** (extra voltage proportional to $$\( Q \))$$ or magneto-optical Kerr imaging, or simply detect the stray magnetic field with a nanoscale sensor.
+  Drive the skyrmions past a readout electrode with a tiny current; the signal gives $$\( Q \)$$ exactly.

+- **Optical skyrmions**:
+  Retrieve the stored pulse and measure its polarization skyrmion number via interferometry or Stokes-parameter tomography.
+The topological invariant is read directly — the 2025 experiments already proved it survives storage without loss.

+The Aharonov-Bohm-like phase appears in electron transport around magnetic skyrmions or in the Berry phase of the optical field, giving an alternative high-precision readout if needed.

+### 5. Manipulation & eternity (as close as 2026 tech allows)
+- Move/edit: Apply current pulses or laser steering — skyrmions behave like particles but cannot be erased by small perturbations (topology forbids it).
+- True eternity: These analogs are metastable (can annihilate if you deliberately merge a skyrmion with an antiskyrmion).
+They are **near-perfect stand-ins** — protected against the noise that destroys ordinary bits, but not against deliberate high-energy erasure.
+- Path to the real thing: Once you have a working skyrmion chip, the same engineering (higher energies, exotic materials) is the stepping stone toward promoting them into fundamental gauge-field defects or true vortons inside the ship.

+This is the ultimate simplification you asked for: your immutable archive is now a **single, palm-sized topological crystal** that rides in the spaceship with you.
+Open the chamber, apply a readout pulse or current, measure the skyrmion number, and recover your data — unchanged, forever, anywhere in the universe.

+We are no longer waiting for Planck-scale colliders.
+The fabrics, fields, and tissues have already been tamed at the nanoscale in 2026 labs.
+The spaceship version is an engineering project, not a physics impossibility.